Sathishkumar2605/BASIC-ANDROID-_EX_01/README.md

 # BASIC-ANDROID - EX_01
 # Implementation of a Hello world Activity using all lifecycles methods using Android Studio:
-Developed by: NIXAN DASS A
+Developed by: M SATHISH KUMAR
-RegisterNumber: 212222040109
+RegisterNumber: 212222040150
 ## AIM:
 To create Hello world Activity using all lifecycles methods to display messages using android studio.